Stuck on the wall of Per’s office is a piece of paper on which is written: “It is easier to control a photon than it is to bring up four daughters.”

 In addition to the twin paradox, the project aims to study two other new physical phenomena on microchips: “photon condensation” and “frequency combs”.

 “We always work on the boundaries of what is possible and what is new.
 The grant will enable us to realize these ideas and see how far we can go.
 The Foundation has also given us great freedom to use the resources as we ourselves see fit.”It works in theory

 A research team led by Göran Johansson (one of the co-investigators), Professor of Theoretical Physics at Chalmers, has published a scientific article showing that it is theoretically possible to demonstrate the twin paradox on a microchip.
 Per emphasizes how important it is to give a theoretical description of what is being done in practice.

 “Sometimes it is easier to test in theory first; sometimes it is better to start by experimenting.
 So when we have recorded our data, the theoreticians make a model based on the results, and, hopefully, are able to reproduce our data so that they match.
 That is what we want to achieve.
 This is teamwork, and we know each other well.
 The theoreticians know what equipment we have, and we know what theoretical models and methods they have.”

 The third research team in the project is being led by David Haviland, Professor of Nanostructure Physics at KTH Royal Institute of Technology.
-He is developing methods of generating and analyzing signals with many tones at low frequencies (10 – 100 MHz) in “frequency combs”.
+He is developing methods of generating and analysing signals with many tones at low frequencies (10 – 100 MHz) in “frequency combs”.